alex/what-happens-when/README.rst

 TLS handshake
 -------------
-* The client computer sends a ``ClientHello`` message to the server with its TLS version, list of cipher algorithms and compression methods available.
+* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.

 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's